JiFish/artemis/README.md

 Artemis is supposed to be a challenging fantasy computer.
 Can you create a fun game with the following limitations?

-- Using a fairly limited and slow BASIC language.
+- Using a fairly limited and slow Unstructured BASIC language.
 (Though improvements to the language may be incoming...)
-- With no graphical commands at all, only text
+- 7 text modes to choose from, each a different compromise between number of characters and colors on the screen
 - 125 possible colors and 255 redefinable character glyphs
-- 7 text modes to choose from, each a different compromise between number of characters and colors on the screen
+- No graphical modes at all

 As mentioned above JiBASIC is slow.
 This isn't a bug, it's a feature (or to be more accurate not a priority.)
 Artemis is explicitly not designed to be friendly to developing real-time action games.
 Turn-based, menu-driven and text-heavy games would be ideal.